Blue and green gradient placeholder image

 Less than 20 percent of the world’s population resides in the West, comprising North America, Western Europe, Australia, and New Zealand.
 The remaining 80% live in the geography collectively referred to as “the rest of the world”—an area as vast as it is rich in sociocultural diversity, active civic movements, and thriving innovation ecosystems.

-Anup Kaphle, editor-in-chief of the non-profit media startup Rest of World, a publication that thoughtfully and intentionally uncovers the stories about the profound impact technology is having on communities and ecosystems globally, will join Manisha Aryal, global practice lead for digital development at Chemonics, for a discussion that will delve into technology trends from beyond the West, narratives that challenge stereotypes, and stories that epitomize human ingenuity and interconnectedness.
+Anup Kaphle, editor-in-chief of Rest of World joined Manisha Aryal, global practice lead for digital development at Chemonics, for a discussion that delved into technology trends from beyond the West, narratives that challenge stereotypes, and stories that epitomize human ingenuity and interconnectedness.

 Building a Justice Sector Without Breaking the Treasury

 Often, justice comes with a hefty price tag and a long wait.
-While many rule of law programs aim to make the justice system accessible, affordable, and more efficient they find themselves spending a fortune on fancy digital tools that may not work or be sustainable after the project ends.
+While many rule of law programs aim to make the justice system accessible, affordable, and more efficient, they find themselves spending a fortune on fancy digital tools that may not work or be sustainable after the project ends.
 How can we ensure that the justice system is locally owned and maintained by the people who use it?
-Join us for a lively discussion about how we can leverage open-source and locally-owned digital tools to build more sustainable systems that can deliver justice for all, without breaking the bank.
+How we can leverage open-source and locally-owned digital tools to build more sustainable systems that can deliver justice for all, without breaking the bank?

 Scaling Proven Supply Chain Digital Solutions for Better Health Outcomes

-Health supply chains need to leverage digital technology to boost health outcomes in low-and-middle-income countries (LMICs).
-This panel focuses on experience across Africa to understand how government, private sector, and innovation hubs work together to identify supply chain challenges, design effective solutions, launch pilots and scale them out.
-The panel will draw from real-life examples and share useful resources with participants.
+Health supply chains need to leverage digital technology to boost health outcomes in low-and-middle-income countries.
+This panel draws on real-life experiences across Africa to understand how government, private sector, and innovation hubs work together to identify supply chain challenges, design effective solutions, launch pilots and scale them out.

 Sharing Data Without Revealing Secrets: Using Data for Good Without Compromising on Security